kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 Functions called directly by alpaca.
 E.g. getData, extractClusters, etc.

 ## getData
+In +fcn folder.
 The function getData creates three variables: subjectInfo, ds, dp.

 The philosophy is to first get all the data that might be relevant in the ds and dp sturctures using dsDesc and dpDesc.
 The data might be saved so that we do not have to load all the individual data files again and again when just improving analyses and figures.